vmuriart/esantorella.github.io/research.md

 the identification assumptions of value-added models hold, the statistical properties of these estimators are less studied, especially in finite samples.
-In the second chapter, I survey several popular value-added estimation procedures.
-I discuss conditions under which models are identified, clarify whether estimators are consistent or unbiased, and derive standard errors.
-I also develop a maximum (quasi-)likelihood estimator.
+In the second chapter, I survey several popular value-added estimation procedures and develop a maxium (quasi-)likelihood estimator.
+I discuss conditions under which models are identified, clarify whether estimators are consistent or unbiased, and derive asymptotic, parametric standard errors.
 I investigate the bias and precision of different estimators in Monte Carlo data and check whether estimators give similar answers in real data.
-My focus is on the portion of variance that is due to variation in teacher quality, but I also discuss individual-specific estimates, and ask whether different procedures give highly correlated estimates of teacher effects, and whether a procedure can reliably identify teachers in the bottom 2%.
-Although I use the language of teachers, classrooms, and students for clarity, these results extend readily to different settings.
+My focus is on the portion of variance that is due to variation in teacher quality.
+Although I use the language
+of teachers, classrooms, and students for clarity, these results extend readily to different settings.
 </p>